The Ultimate Guide to Google’s Local Service Ads

 Create your business profile

-Your business profile will determine which jobs are matched to your Local Service Ads.
-Be honest about what kind of jobs you’re looking for services as well as which areas you want leads in, as you’re agreeing to potentially pay for any match leads from your Local Service Ads.
+Your Google Local Service Ads profile is different from your Google My Business account, which is connected to your your local listing on Google (and if you haven't already, make a note to create and optimize this account as well).
+Your Local Service Ads business profile will determine which jobs are matched to your Local Service Ads.
+Be honest about what kind of services you can perform as well as which areas you want leads in, as you’re agreeing to potentially pay for any match leads from your Local Service Ads.

 From your business profile, you can edit: